Lake Shore Electric Railway: Operations

-A poorly planned strike by LSE freight agents and office staff in 1938 caused the LSE Receiver to immediately abandon the business.
-This put every LSE employee out of work at the worst time in the Great Depression.
-A brief article in the Cleveland newspaper noted that 150 interurban employees would lose their jobs.
-The loss of the Cleveland connection seriously hurt the C&LE leading it to bankruptcy in 1939 and similarly the nearby Indiana Railroad interurban the next year for the same reason.
+A poorly planned strike by LSE freight agents and office staff in 1938 caused the LSE receiver to immediately abandon the business.
+A brief article in a Cleveland newspaper noted that 150 interurban employees lost their jobs immediately.
+The loss of the Cleveland connection seriously hurt the C&LE leading it to bankruptcy in 1939 and the nearby Indiana Railroad interurban the next year.
 The LSE ended all interurban rail operations on May 15, 1938.
-Car #167 made the last run from Cleveland.

 Surviving remnants

 Several physical remnants of the Lake Shore Electric can still be found today.
 In the cities of Bay Village and Avon Lake are streets named "Electric," running over the former right-of-way.
-Also, bridge piers can be found at the Cleveland Metroparks Huntington Reservation and in Rose Hill Park, both in Bay Village, and at several other locations.
+Also, bridge piers can be found at the Cleveland Metroparks Huntington Reservation and in Cahoon Memorial Park, both in Bay Village, and at several other locations.
 Some former LSE structures remain standing, and have been converted to other uses.
 Much of its route can still be traced in northern Ohio by power lines on unusually high utility poles, where LSE's former electrical transmission infrastructure became the property of area utility companies.

 Existing equipment

-As of 2009, LSE coach #167 (that made the last run in 1938) sits at the LSRA station Site at Wellington, Ohio, south of Lorain.
-Along with other railroad relics, it sits in the unprotected in the open, despite this it is in surprisingly good shape. #167 is a 1915 Jewett Car Co. steel coach with Baldwin MCB trucks.
+As of 2009, LSE coach #167 (that made the last run in 1938) sits at the secure parking lot of Journey Home Restoration Company, in Lorain, Ohio.
+It is in surprisingly good shape. #167 is a 1915 Jewett Car Co. steel coach with Baldwin MCB trucks.
 In 1996 LSE167 appeared at the Centennial celebration for the Steel Plant in Lorain as the icon for the original Johnson Steel Company, producers of Jaybird streetcar rail.
 The Northern Ohio Railway Museum (NORM) in Chippewa Lake, Ohio has several pieces of LSE rolling stock preserved, including Lake Shore Electric wood Coach #149 (1927 Niles); wood Coach #151 (1906 Niles) and steel Coach #181 (1918 Jewett).
 Freight equipment includes wood Freight Motor #42 (1908 Niles) and wood Freight Trailer #464 (home-built by LSE in 1919).
 NORM also has an original Lorain Street Railway wood City Car #83, a line that was later operated by the Lake Shore Electric.
 In addition, wooden coach #150 (1906 Niles) and wood interurban box car #810 (1924 Kuhlman) are on trucks and undergoing restoration at Illinois Railway Museum as of February 15, 2010.
 LSE steel coach #174 (1918 Jewett) is preserved as a static exhibit at The Works in Newark, Ohio.
 Car #38 is parked in the Avon Lake Shopping Center, located on Lake Road, very near Electric Blvd.